protofire/filecoin-CID-checker/README.md

 #### SectorsProcessor

-Goal is to fetch sector information and discover connection of deals and sector.
+The goal is to fetch sector information and discover the connection between deals and sectors.
 Processor calls StateMinerSectors() for each miner and saves to "sectors" collection.

 #### MinersProcessor